tahonen/helloworld/README.md

 # helloworld
-Simple Hello world testing for openshift
+Simple Hello world testing with EAP for openshift